Teacher Education bursaries

 If you are starting a PGCE in secondary education you may be entitled to financial support from the Department for Education.
 The amount of support depends on when you start training, the subject you wish to teach, and the grade of your highest qualification.
 For the latest information visit the get into teaching website.

-Trainees starting ITT in the academic year 2019/20 may be offered a tax free bursary.
+Trainees starting initial teacher training in the academic year 2022/23 may be offered a tax free bursary.
 You'll need a first, 2:1, 2:2, PhD or Master's to be eligible for a bursary.

 Scholarships are available to trainees in Chemistry, Computing, Maths and Physics.
 Scholarships are usually available to applicants with a first, 2:1, Master’s or PhD, though in exceptional circumstances, they may be awarded to a graduate with a 2:2 and significant relevant experience.
 Scholarship applicants should apply to the relevant professional body, details are available at Get Into Teaching.
 Scholarships are awarded in place of a bursary.

 |Languages (including ancient languages)||£15,000||-|

 Bursaries and scholarships are available to trainees on tuition fee-based teacher training courses in England that lead to the award of qualified teacher status.
 Receiving a bursary or scholarship depends on trainees’ highest relevant academic award and the subject they are training to teach.

 Trainees are only eligible for a bursary or scholarship if they’re entitled to support under the student finance criteria.

 Non-UK trainees should read Train to teach in England: non-UK applicants.

 Applicants with a degree from outside the UK can contact Get Into Teaching for further advice.